-SaskPower has committed to reduce its GHG emissions by at least 50% below 2005 levels by 2030, which includes a target of increasing its generation capacity from renewable sources to approximately 40% of its generation capacity by 2030.
-As of the date of SaskPower's 2020-2021 Annual Report, renewables accounted for 1,297 MW or approximately 26% of its generation capacity.
-SaskPower issued a request for proposals in 2020 to procure up to an additional 300 megawatts of wind power for commissioning prior to the end of 2023.
+SaskPower has committed to reduce its GHG emissions by at least 50% below 2005 levels by 2030, which includes a target of increasing its generation capacity from renewable sources to between 40% and 50% of its generation capacity by 2030.
+As of the date of SaskPower's 2021-2022 Annual Report, renewables accounted for 1,697 MW or approximately 33% of its generation capacity.